Aaron Judge Preview, Player Props: Yankees vs. Tigers

-On Tuesday, Aaron Judge (.718 slugging percentage in past 10 games, including seven home runs) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 6:40 PM ET.
+Aaron Judge -- with an on-base percentage of .273 in his past 10 games, 122 points lower than his season-long percentage -- will be in action for the New York Yankees against the Detroit Tigers, with Joey Wentz on the mound, on August 30 at 6:40 PM ET.

 Aaron Judge Game Info & Props vs. the Tigers